GenesisFR/DS1TroubleshootingGuide/README.md

 - Run the game on your other GPU (if you have one).
 - If you're using a resolution higher than 1080p, see [Run the game above 1080p](#run-the-game-above-1080p).
 - Disable overlays (Steam, GOG, Discord, etc).
-- Right-click "DungeonSiege.exe" then hit "Properties -> Compatibility -> Reduced color mode -> 16-bit (65536) color".
+- Right-click "DungeonSiege.exe" (or "DSLOA.exe" for LOA) then hit "Properties -> Compatibility -> Reduced color mode -> 16-bit (65536) color".
 - One of your saved games is corrupted, remove it.
 - Some mods can conflict with each other.
 Find and remove conflicting mods.
 - Some mods don't work with LOA.
 Find and remove incompatible mods, then look for similar mods compatible with LOA.